linustribevnr/turing-hut-website/src/assets/newsletters/Letter9.md

 Have something to share?
 Want your blog to reach a wider audience?
 Fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfdaR5IK8B9RZx-5G3cd4_G4RMsLIaHRMWpGWzTwMyuMdCeWg/viewform) to be featured in our next newsletter.

 Special Thanks to Ankan and Sushmanth for sharing their story.

+Thanks to Tejeswara, Bharath and Suraj for contributing to the newsletter.